-Applicants should complete the online application, including uploading all supporting documents, by 11:59 PM Pacific Standard Time on April 15, 2022.
+Applicants should complete the online application, including uploading all supporting documents, by 11:59 PM Pacific Standard Time on June 15, 2022.
+Detailed application information and instructions are outlined in the following section of this RFA.
+For convenience, an application checklist is available on pages 14-15 of this RFA.